ZaytsevArtem/test_quick_controls/README.md

 ## Unlicense
 ![Unlicense](https://upload.wikimedia.org/wikipedia/commons/thumb/6/62/PD-icon.svg/96px-PD-icon.svg.png "Unlicense")
 The software is free, in all senses of the word.
-For further details see UNLICENSE.
+For further details see [UNLICENSE](UNLICENSE) file or [unlicense.org](http://unlicense.org/).

 ## Changelog
 * 2017.02.17.
 1.0.
 Initial version